Engee documentation

 Details

 Do not specify a calculation step equal to 0.
-This value specifies a continuous calculation step, which the block Discrete-Time Integrator does not support.
-Do not specify a calculation step of inf or NaN because these values are not discrete.
-If you specify -1 to inherit a calculation step from a higher-level block, ensure that the higher-level block uses a discrete calculation step.
-For example, a block Discrete-Time Integrator cannot inherit a calculation step equal to 0.
+This value sets the continuous calculation step, which is the block Discrete-Time Integrator It doesn’t support it.
+Do not specify the calculation step inf or NaN because these values are not discrete.
+If you specify −1 to inherit a calculation step from a higher-level block, make sure that the higher-level block uses a discrete calculation step.
+For example, the block Discrete-Time Integrator cannot inherit a calculation step equal to 0.

 Default value